Everything You Need To Know About Dermaplaning

-There are countless treatments on the market that promise to amp up your glow, from serums and acids to facial, but the latest skincare trend has beauty fanatics turning to razor-sharp blades to get instant results.
-Dermaplaning—a treatment during which a licensed esthetician uses a small scalpel to essentially shave the face, removing dead skin cells and peach fuzz, and exfoliating it deeply in the process—promises smoother, brighter and more even-toned skin in a single session.
+There are countless treatments on the market that promise to amp up your glow, from serums and lasers to facial, but one buzzy skincare trend has beauty fanatics turning to razor-sharp blades to get instant results.
+Dermaplaning—a treatment during which a licensed esthetician uses a small scalpel to remove dead skin cells and peach fuzz—promises smoother, brighter and more even-toned skin in a single session.

 Curious?
-We asked Dr. Monica Li, a Vancouver-based dermatologist and clinical instructor at the University of British Columbia’s Department of Dermatology and Skin Science, and Haley Bogaert, founder of Toronto-based beauty studio Haley Bogaert Face, to get the scoop on whether this treatment really works—and what, if any, risks exist.
+We tapped Dr. Monica Li, a Vancouver-based dermatologist and clinical instructor at the University of British Columbia’s Department of Dermatology and Skin Science, and Haley Bogaert, founder of Toronto-based beauty studio Haley Bogaert Face, to get the scoop on whether this treatment really works—and what, if any, risks exist.

 What is dermaplaning?

 Dermaplaning is a facial treatment that uses a sharp blade to gently scrape off dead skin cells and vellus hair (a.k.a. peach fuzz) from the skin’s surface to leave it smooth and glowing.
-Unlike shaving, dermaplaning is done by a licensed professional using a small surgical scalpel, rather than a typical razor.
+Unlike shaving, dermaplaning is done by a licensed professional using a small surgical scalpel rather than a typical razor.
 While shaving focuses on hair removal, dermaplaning is all about exfoliating the skin to reveal a radiant complexion.

 Despite the fact that it uses a razor-sharp scalpel, dermaplaning doesn’t hurt.
 “Some people report experiencing a tingling or ticklish sensation,” says Li.
 “But it should be painless if it’s done properly and safely.”